Contact Person: Kerryn Johnstone-Peipi

 Tartan: MacLeod Society Centenary Tartan

-The New Zealand Police Pipe Band was in 1936 as the Wellington Police Pipe Band thanks to the efforts of Detective Sergeant Neill McPhee.
+The New Zealand Police Pipe Band was originally formed as the Wellington Police Pipe Band Inc in 1936 by Detective Sergeant Neill McPhee.

 From a band with no uniform (members used their family kilts) that played at the annual police picnic to the giddy heights of Glasgow Green and the cauldron of grade one at the World Championships the band has grown to be not only an integral part of the modern day police service but a respected and leading band on the world stage.